Matteriel-Git/JavascriptHangmanGame/README.md

     Multiple categories with multiple answers.
     Hint feature if you get stuck.
     Guesses left feature.
-    Grayed out letters that have already been chosen.
+    Grayed out the letters that have already been chosen.
     Play again feature.

 ## Deployment